adamancini/docker-traefikee-refarch/readme.md

 export TRAEFIKEE_CLUSTER_NAME=<^>traefikee-swarm<^^>
 ```

-save the file.
-Completed, it should look like so:
+Save the file.
+Completed, it should look similar to the following:
 ```
 ---
 version: '3.6'